danomatika/ofxAppUtils/README.md

 The example projects are in the `appUtilsExample` & `appUtilsIOSExample` folders.

-Project files for the examples are not included so you will need to generate the project files for your operating system and development environment using the OF ProjectGenerator which is included with the OpenFrameworks distribution.
+Project files for the examples are not included so you will need to generate the project files for your operating system and development environment using the OF ProjectGenerator which is included with the openFrameworks distribution.

 To (re)generate project files for an *existing* project:

 * click the "Import" button in the ProjectGenerator
-* navigate the to base folder for the project ie. "appUtilsExample"
+* navigate to the base folder for the example project ie. "appUtilsExample"
 * click the "Update" button

 If everything went Ok, you should now be able to open the generated project and build/run the example.